-This research was conducted with the objective of developing a model for the adoption of electronic banking technologies based on the behavior of users in Shahr (City) Bank.
-The research method is qualitative and performed utilizing the Delphi Method.
-First, data from research papers/literature and interviews were analyzed and coded using MAXQDA software and 76 components were obtained.
-The extracted components were grouped into four dimensions: sociological, psychological, demographic and technical services plus 10 indicators of culture and norms, social class, social pressure, demographics, quality of technical services, ease/simplicity of technical services, behavioral, emotional, perceptual and personality.
+This research was conducted to develop a model for adopting electronic banking technologies based on the behaviour of users in Shahr (City) Bank.
+The research method is qualitative and was performed utilising the Delphi method.
+First, data from research papers/literature and interviews were analysed and coded using MAXQDA software and 76 components were obtained.
+The extracted components were grouped into four dimensions: sociological, psychological, demographic and technical services plus 10 indicators of culture and norms, social class, social pressure, demographics, quality of technical services, ease/simplicity of technical services, behavioural, emotional, perceptual and personality.
 In two stages, the Delphi group reached a consensus on 74 dimensions, indicators and components.
 The findings of the DEMATEL technique demonstrated that the sociological dimension has the greatest impact on other dimensions as far as the acceptance/adoption of the technology.
-Indicators such as personality, perception, emotions, behaviors, service quality and culture and norms all have the largest impact.
+Indicators such as personality, perception, emotions, behaviours, service quality and culture and norms all have the largest impact.
 Compliant with the findings, the research model was devised/designed.

-Keywords: technology adoption, Shahr (city) Bank, behavior of users, electronic banking 2020 MSC: 93Cxx
+Keywords: technology adoption, Shahr (City) Bank, behavior of users, electronic banking

+2020 MSC: 91B42